 American archer Matt Stutzman was born without arms, but he hasn't let it stop him from achieving his dreams.

-Widely known as the “Armless Archer”, journey to becoming a Paralympian is a story of never giving up and leaving it all out there.
+Widely known as the “Armless Archer”, his journey to becoming a Paralympian is a story of never giving up and leaving it all out there.

 In 2009, the then stay-at-home dad of two boys was unemployed and depressed as he was unable to provide for his family, with his wife Amber working full-time and paying the bills.
 But while watching television one day Stutzman saw a man take a bow and teach himself how to hunt.